 Barbra Streisand Gifts George Floyd's Daughter Gianna Stock in Disney

-Barbra Streisand helped make George Floyd's 6-year-old daughter Gianna Floyd a Disney shareholder.
-On Saturday, Gianna shared a photo of herself holding the certificate Streisand sent her in the mail, alongside a letter and two Streisand DVDs.
-Gianna's father died in Minneapolis police custody on May 25, inspiring protests against racism across the country and several celebrities have offered to help his family since.
+George Floyd's 6-year-old daughter, Gianna Floyd, is now an official Disney shareholder after getting some help from none other than Barbra Streisand.
+On Saturday, Gianna shared a photo of herself holding the certificate that Streisand had mailed her alongside a letter and two Streisand DVDs.
+Gianna's father died while in Minneapolis police custody on May 25, inspiring protests against racism and police brutality across the country in recent weeks.
+Several celebrities have offered to help his family since his death, which was ruled a homicide.

 It is not clear how many shares Streisand bought for Gianna, and Streisand herself has not publicly commented.
 "Thank You [Streisand] for my package, I am now a Disney Stockholder thanks to you," Gianna wrote in the caption.
-Disney's stock price sits at $115.49 per share, and the company has been known to be a good investment.
+Disney's stock price sits at $115.49 per share, with the company generally known as a good investment.
 According to a CNBC report, if you invested $1,000 in Disney in 2010, it would be worth over $4,600 as of February 2020.

 View this post on Instagram

-Several celebrities and institutions have offered Floyd's family help since his death.
-Earlier this month, a representative for Kanye West told Variety the rapper set up a college fund for Gianna and has also donated $2 million to charities associated with Ahmaud Arbery and Breonna Taylor.
-Texas Southern University, located in Floyd's home city of Houston, offered Gianna a full scholarship if she chooses to attend the university.
+Several celebrities and institutions have offered help to Floyd's family since his death.
+Earlier this month, a representative for Kanye West told Variety the rapper set up a college fund for Gianna and has also donated $2 million to charities associated with Ahmaud Arbery and Breonna Taylor, two other people of color killed this year.
+Texas Southern University, located in Floyd's home city of Houston, offered Gianna a full scholarship if she chooses to attend the university when she gets older.

 "This Board is committed to education and understands that a college degree is one of many powerful steps toward a productive and successful life," Albert H. Myres, chair of the TSU Board of Regents, said in a statement on June 6.
 “We know that this gesture cannot take the place of her dad’s loving presence, but we hope that it will contribute to easing her journey through life."